welcozh/hello-world/README.md

-# forfun
+# Description

-This is a repository just for exercise and fun.
+This is a repository to practise just for fun.
+It mainly includes .cpp files and some python and shell scripts.